scaffold-eth/se-2-docs/docs/recipes/ReadUintFromContract.md

 # Read a `uint` from a contract

-This recipe demonstrates how to read data from contract functions that accept some arguments (parameters) or no arguments at all and displays it on the UI.
+This recipe demonstrates how to read data from contract functions and display it on the UI.
+We'll showcase an example that accepts some arguments (parameters), and another with no arguments at all.

 <details open>
 <summary>Here is the full code, which we will be implementing in the guide below:</summary>